Visual Studio Code support the latest javascript

 updates latest visual studio code

-Go to visual studio code site and download latest version of vscode and installs as per vscode-installation.
-By default new JavaScript features works in the latest versions, still, some of the most recent features do not work, in that case, use another approach as described below.
+Go to visual studio code site and download the latest version of vscode and install as per vscode-installation .
+By default, new JavaScript features work in the latest versions, still, some of the most recent features do not work, in that case, use another approach as described below.

 Enable ES7/ES2016 Syntax in VScode